Camogli: Travel +Leisure Feature

 Camogli: Front and Center Stage

 Camogli is one of the more beautiful towns in the Italian region that has a “wow” factor.
 This may be why Camogli on the Italian Riviera has never really stepped out of the glamorous shadows of its neighbor Portofino.
 It is certainly not like the tourist attraction of the Cinque Terre.
-It has building facades that are painted in tones of amber, apricot, cinnamon, and pale pink with decorated with architectural elements.
+It is a stunning town with impressive multi-colored houses.
+The building facades are painted in tones of amber, apricot, cinnamon, and pale pink decorated with architectural elements.
+It also has a picturesque harbor and a little fortress at the top of a rocky promontory.

-I went there on a day trip from Nervi, in the region of Liguria, Italy last year and returned again this week by way of Portofino.
+I went to Camogli on a day trip from Nervi, in the region of Liguria, Italy last year, and returned again this week by way of Portofino.
 Camogli truly is a lovely beachside town.
 I guess I am not surprised it has finally hit the national spotlight, although it is currently lazy and filled with primarily Italians only.
 Who knows what will happen to this sleepy little town when the tourists start to come?

 Camogli Serves Fresh Seafood